sorenlind/RepData_PeerAssessment1/PA1_template.md

 opts_chunk$set(fig.path = "./figure/")
 library(lattice)
 ```
-(In case you wonder why the `library` calls are put inside a call to `supressMessage`, it's just to not have the output made when loading the packages show up in the document.
-Alternatively, we could achieve this by specifying `{r echo=FALSE}` but the project text specifcially mentions that all code blocks should begin with `{r echo=TRUE}`.)
+(In case you wonder why the `library` calls are put inside a call to `supressMessage`, it's just to avoid having the output that is generated when loading the packages show up in this document.
+Alternatively, we could achieve this by specifying `{r echo=FALSE}` but the project instructions specifcally state that all code blocks should begin with `{r echo=TRUE}`.)

 ## Loading and preprocessing the data
 The first task of the project is to load the data.
-We load it into a variable called `activity.csv` It's easily done as shown below.
-For good measure, we print the dimensions of the variable.
-This tells us how many rows and columns the data contains.
+We load it into a data frame called `activity`.
+It's easily done as shown below.
+For good measure, we print the dimensions of the data frame.
+This tells us how many rows and columns the data frame contains.

 ```r
 activity <- read.csv(unz("activity.zip", filename = "activity.csv"))